 The above list is comprehensive and obtained from the package inserts of FDA-approved vaccines.
-There are currently no U.S. approved alternatives for Adenovirus, Chickenpox, Hepatitis A, Measles, Mumps, Rubella and Shingles.
-Merck & Co. announced in 2008 that their Mumps and Measles alternatives, Mumpsvax and Attenuvax, will no longer be produced.
+There are currently no U.S. approved alternatives for Adenovirus, Chickenpox, Hepatitis A, Measles, Mumps, or Rubella.
 The new version of the Adenovirus vaccine is currently only approved for use in military personnel.

 The ethical quandary created by the tainting of these otherwise beneficial vaccines is vexing.
 Parents are justified in wanting to protect their children from potentially life-threatening diseases, and it can be legitimately argued that parents have an obligation to do so.
 Likewise, as a society, we must take into consideration the morality and cost of failing to prevent widespread outbreaks of disease.